Skip to main content

 1 mentions Positive Neutral Negative

-Character development is criticized for being virtually nonexistent, with one character described as merely eye candy and lacking meaningful interactions or growth throughout the game.
+Reviews indicate a lack of character development, with one character described as merely eye candy and devoid of meaningful interactions or growth throughout the game.

 • “The girl is just eye candy; there's no character development, no interaction, nothing.”